zhengyuang7/HLoRA/README.md

 # A Language-Agnostic Hierarchical LoRA-MoE Architecture for CTC-based Multilingual ASR

-All pretrained checkpoints used in this repository are hosted on Hugging Face:
+This repository contains the best mHuBERT-CTC-HLoRA model.

 https://huggingface.co/yuangzheng/HLoRA/tree/main

-The repository only contains training and inference code.
+model details: k=9, HuBERT base architecture (95M parameters) and LoRA (7M parameters), 5 languages.

+The repository only contains source code.
 The source code will be made publicly available after the acceptance of this paper.

 # Data
 For each dataset, we provide `utt_id`.